loongx2/karatOS/README.md

 qemu-system-arm -M lm3s6965evb -kernel target/thumbv7m-none-eabi/debug/kernel-arm-working -nographic
 ```

+> **⚠️ IMPORTANT**: Always use the provided bash scripts (`qemu-arm.sh` or `qemu-riscv.sh`) instead of running QEMU commands directly.
+The scripts automatically handle building the kernel with the correct features and QEMU arguments.

 **📖 Complete Guide**: See [`LAUNCH-GUIDE.md`](LAUNCH-GUIDE.md) for comprehensive build and run instructions.

 ## ✨ Features